Six-faced, long-running, multi-functional chronometer

 Hisashige used clockwork, waterpower, and steam power to create clever automata that astonished audiences at his entertainment events.
 One particularly popular show featured Yumihiki Doji, the arrow-shooting infant, which shoots four arrows in succession.

-Hisashige cleverly "programmed" the doll to occasionally miss a shot by including a featherless arrow in the quiver.
+It is said that Hisashige cleverly "programmed" the doll to occasionally miss a shot.
 He recognized that adding this failure factor to his high-precision device enhanced its entertainment value by introducing an element of surprise to the fun.
 This reveals another facet of Hisashige's success--he understood the need for showmanship.

 Miniature side-wheel, alcohol-powered steamboat